Will AI Replace Crystallographers? How AlphaFold Changed the Game Without Ending Your Career

 They were wrong, and the data shows why.

 The transformation is real, but it is augmentation, not replacement.
 AI now handles the computational heavy lifting — phasing, refinement, model building — that used to consume weeks of a crystallographer's time.
-The freed-up bandwidth goes into experimental design, data quality assessment, and interpreting results in their biological or materials science context.
+PHENIX, Coot, and the newer AI-augmented refinement pipelines have collapsed what once was a six-month publication timeline into something closer to six weeks for routine structures.
+[Claim]

-If you are a graduate student in crystallography, learn to code.
+If you are a graduate student in crystallography in 2026, learn to code.
 Learn machine learning fundamentals.
-Understand how the AI tools work under the hood so you can tell when they are producing artifacts versus real features.
-That combination of wet-lab skills and computational literacy is exactly what the next decade demands.
+Understand how the AI tools work under the hood so you can tell when they are producing artifacts versus real features — because they will produce artifacts, and your career will partly depend on knowing the difference.

 For the complete task-level analysis and automation trends, visit the crystallographers occupation page.